puja-basuli/Food-delivery/README.md

-This is a Food delivery website made using Next.Js, Prisma, Tailwind
+This is a delivery website made using Next.Js, Prisma, Tailwind

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).